jaydenseric/class-name-prop/readme.md

 > import classNameProp from "class-name-prop";
 > ```

-_A [React](https://reactjs.org) component for a link that can be declared active, whilst supporting custom classes._
+_A [React](https://reactjs.org) component for a link that can be declared active, whilst supporting custom class names._

 > ```jsx
 > function Link({ className, active, ...props }) {